 But, as usual with anything Star Wars related, The Mandalorian has been shrouded in secrecy.
-While we know Pedro Pascal is starring as the titular character, and Disney triple-threat Jon Favreau is behind the show, that's been where our information begins and ends.
+While we know Pedro Pascal is starring as the eponymous character, and Disney triple-threat Jon Favreau is behind the show, that's been where our information begins and ends.
 That is, until now.
-Taking to the stage at Star Wars Celebration Chicago, we've finally been clued in to what we can expect from the series launches, from the plot, to additional casting, to even when we might see it streaming.
-We've got a good feeling about this.
+Here's everything we know so far about The Mandalorian.

 Everything We Know So Far About Disney+, Disney's Streaming Service

 The actual plot of The Mandalorian is still a secret, but we've got a few more details.
-Who he is and what exactly The Mandalorian is doing is still anyone's guess (as is his actual name -- we might end up calling Pascal's Mandalorian "The Mandalorian," or "Mando," for the entire series), but the creative team did offer up a few snippets.
+Who he is and what exactly The Mandalorian is doing is still anyone's guess (as is his actual name -- we might end up calling Pascal's Mandalorian "The Mandalorian," or "Mando," for the entire series), but the creative team did offer up a few snippets at Star Wars Celebration in Chicago.
 The show is set roughly five years after the end of Star Wars: Return of the Jedi, but even though the Empire has been defeated, it's never really going to be gone.
 The scenes screened during the panel featured a lot of Stormtroopers and characters talking about how the Empire still has a hand what is going on in the galaxy.

 Pascal feels like this is all "fantasy fulfillment."
-When asked about his character, Pascal, unfortunately, remained pretty tight-lipped.
+When asked about his character at Star Wars Celebration, Pascal, unfortunately, remained pretty tight-lipped.
 But, he could talk about how excited he was to be a part of the Star Wars universe.
 When asked what it's like to play the character, he pointed to the giant picture of him in costume projected on the screens inside the panel and yelled, "Just look at the image!
 That's what it's like!
 I just want to point at pictures and be like [gestures widely]."

 But, we at least know the name of The Mandalorian's ship: The Razor Crest.

 We've also got more details about the other characters joining Mando on his journey.
-Joining him on the panel were Gina Carano and Carl Weathers, who play Cara Dune and Greef, respectively.
+Joining Pascal on the panel at Star Wars Celebration in April were Gina Carano and Carl Weathers, who play Cara Dune and Greef, respectively.
 Carano's Cara is an ex-Rebel Shock Trooper who's having trouble readjusting to normal life and is a bit of a loaner.

 Weathers' Greef is the head of a bounty hunter's guild and "he's looking for someone to bring a product to a client...guess who he finds?
 He finds a bounty hunter named Mandalorian... he hires this guy, sends him out there, and Mando does what needs to be done."

 Everyone cried at some point on set.
-Carano noted that everyone involved in the project was incredibly passionate about it, and explained that going forward she only wants to work with people who care this deeply about what they're making.
+While promoting the series at Star Wars Celebration, Carano noted that everyone involved in the project was incredibly passionate about it, and explained that going forward she only wants to work with people who care this deeply about what they're making.
 She also told the crowd that there were many emotional moments on set because Favreau was so engrossed in material and show himself.